-Note: Guidelines for each assignment will be posted on Avenue.
+Note: Guidelines for case presentation and reports will be posted on Avenue.

 Class Participation (Individual): This course is delivered entirely online.
 It is mandatory to attend the class online with your video on so that TA can record attendance and your participation in the discussion and give credit.